Angela Alsobrooks: Education

-During her county executive campaign, Alsobrooks said that her administration would increase investment in pre-K education, career and technology education, and infrastructure improvement projects within the county's schools, with the goal of achieving universal pre-K for every child.
+During her county executive campaign, Alsobrooks said her administration would increase investment in pre-K education, career and technology education, and infrastructure improvement projects within the county's schools, with the goal of achieving universal pre-K for every child.

 In 2019, Alsobrooks announced that Prince George's County would use public-private partnerships to build and maintain several of the county's schools, making it the first jurisdiction in the United States to do so.
+According to The Baltimore Sun, six new schools have been built using these partnerships and eight more are currently being built as of September 2024.
+During the 2019 legislative session, she supported Hogan's proposal to fund school construction projects in the state with revenues from casino gaming.
 In 2020, Alsobrooks testified in favor of legislation that would allow the Maryland Stadium Authority to issue up to $2.2 billion in bonds to pay for school construction projects.
+During the 2024 legislative session, she supported a bill giving Prince George's County more discretion over county telecommunications and energy tax revenues, saying that the county needed "flexibility" to plan for the future.
+Currently, the money earned from these taxes goes toward funding the county's school system.